 The options are made simple for you which is much better than looking through a big long receipt of stuff trying to decipher what is important and what isn’t.
 The basic ST-1 is perfectly good enough if you’re on a tight budget.
 If heated seats, a Sony stereo and tinted windows are important to you then for an extra £1000 you can have the ST-2.
 Finally for those who need all the electronic gimmicks in their car like power-foldable door mirrors with puddle lights an extra £2000 will get you the ST-3.

 The standard Corsa VXR is the more expensive of the two and given that you’ll likely want to add a few options to that you’ll probably be paying a considerable amount more if you don’t push for a good deal.
 Without any pushing, Ford offered me a ST-2 for £17,500 whereas Vauxhall wanted an extra £900 for the equivalent Corsa.

-Overall the Fiesta ST is the better car, it is certainly the more mature choice.
+Overall the Fiesta ST is the better car; it is certainly the more mature choice.
 But if you are 21 years old you might just succumb to the Corsa’s allure of 23 more horse powers and those twin exhausts.

-Personally, I’d go for the ST. But just to let the world know I am not yet in my 30’s I am going get mine in bright Orange.
+Personally, I’d go for the ST. But just to let the world know I am not yet in my 30’s I am going to get mine in bright Orange.